TL;DR

 Both WiFi 6 and WiFi 6E are powerful options, but the best fit typically comes down to your stage of growth and technology roadmap.
 Here are some common use cases for each:

-Use Cases for WiFi 6
+Use Cases For WiFi 6

 - Businesses moving from WiFi 5 or earlier generations